The First Circuit rules that the classic 1960 board game “The Game of Life” was created as a work made for hire. Here’s why it matters.

 The court also rejected the argument that Markham’s assignment agreement to Link Research rebutted the work for hire presumption, finding that the assignment was more of a “belt and suspenders” designed to ensure that Link was entitled to the copyright.

-Interestingly, the First Circuit is currently considering another copyright termination case involving the classic horror film “Friday the 13th.”
+Interestingly, the Second Circuit is currently considering another copyright termination case involving the classic horror film “Friday the 13th.”
 That case turns on whether the author of a post-1978 screenplay was an employee under the WGA’s collective bargaining agreement.
 Because the screenplay was written in 1979, section 203(a) and the 1976 Act apply to the termination issue.
 Had the script been written just two years earlier in 1977, the 1909 Act’s “instance and expense” test would have applied, and as in the “Life” case, the film would have easily been considered a work made for hire.

 As they say, in Life (both the game and real versions), timing is everything.
 As always, drop me a comment and let me know your thoughts.
 Meanwhile, a copy of the First Circuit’s opinion is below.View Fullscreen